 1994 – 1995

-Recent engagements for KERRY WALSH include the premier of Incatatrix, a solo work written for her based on an opera in progress by Gerard Pape, to be performed in festival throughout Europe and the US.
+Recent engagements for KERRY WALSH include the premiere of Incatatrix, a solo work written for her based on an opera in progress by Gerard Pape, to be performed in festival throughout Europe and the US.
 She also performed solo concerts with organist Osvaldo Guidotti in Italy and a solo New Years concert in Cairo, and a program of works by George Crumb at the Los Angeles County Museum.

 During the 2006 – 2007 season, Ms. Walsh appeared as Donna Elvira (Don Giovanni) for Opera North Carolina.
 2005 – 2006 engagements included a recording of operatic duets with tenor José Luis Duval and the Mexico City Symphony; the title role in Kali, that was premiered in Berlin and performed throughout Europe, Asia and the United States; and the role of Antonia in Rio de Sangre by Don Davis, that was premiered with the LA Master Chorale in the new Disney Hall.
 Ms. Walsh also was a featured voice in several Hollywood film soundtracks, including King Kong, X-Men 3, Fantastic Four and The Marine.

 In 2003 – 2004, Ms. Walsh appeared as Mimì at the Rubicon Theater of Ventura and in the lead role of a new short chamber opera by Nicholas Chase entitled “22” with Long Beach Opera during the 2003 – 2004 season.